ticketingevents/ticketing-nodejs-sdk/README.md

   apiKey: "API_KEY"
 });

-//Retrieve a collection of supported regions ticketing.regions.list()
+//Retrieve a collection of published events ticketing.events.published.list()
-  .then(regions => {
+  .then(events => {
-    //Do something with the of region resources
+    //Do something with the of event resources
   })
   .catch(error => {
     //Handle an error if necessary